Ros Walford recounts her time studying Spanish in Sucre, one of Bolivia’s most relaxed towns.

 I knew that I was no longer a passing stranger to the town when a new student at Fenix told me about this dog that kept following them around and I replied, “Oh don’t worry about him; that’s just Gringo Dog.”

-Explore more of Bolivia with the Rough Guide to Bolivia Dropdown content.
-Compare flights Dropdown content, book hostels Dropdown contentfor your trip, and don’t forget to purchase travel insurance Dropdown content before you go.
+Explore more of Bolivia with the Rough Guide to Bolivia.
+Compare flights, book hostels for your trip, and don’t forget to purchase travel insurance before you go.